mcharafeddinedev/GameDev-Portfolio/Docs/QuantumTether/README.md

 ## Key Technical Features

 ### Event System
-Systems talk to each other through events instead of direct references, which makes the code modular and easier to maintain.
+Systems talk to each other through events instead of direct references, which makes the code more modular and easier to maintain than otherwise.

 ### Physics
-- Rope physics using DistanceJoint2D and LineRenderer
+- Simulated 'Rope' physics using DistanceJoint2D and LineRenderer
-- Swinging mechanics with auto-contraction
+- Swinging mechanics with auto-contraction for a natural feeling
-- Collision detection and bounce effects
+- Collision detection and bounce effects for feedback

 ### Procedural Generation
 - 9+ different anchor patterns (clusters, lines, stairs, pyramids, etc.)